4 Groundbreaking Companies Turning Trash into Clothing

 Nancy Judd is an artist and designer who makes a living by turning junk into couture fashion.
 Her primary goal is to educate the public about the importance of preserving the environment.
 She’s hosted several fashion shows over the years, spoke at universities and environmental events, and many of her fashions are on display at museums nationwide, including her “Obamanos Coat” on permanent display at the Smithsonian.

 Phil Tepfer and Charles Bogoian began developing sportswear designed to wick away perspiration and prevent chafing back in 2007 while still in college.
-The two enterprising young men borrowed $25,000 to launch SailProud, a line of sportswear designed for sailors.
+Based out of Boston, MA, the two enterprising young men borrowed $25,000 to launch SailProud, a line of sportswear designed for sailors.
 Just two years later, the LiveProud Group was born.
-The new company focused on using recycled materials like plastic bottles, corn husks and coconut shells to make high performance sportswear.
+The new company focused on using recycled materials like plastic bottles, corn husks, and coconut shells to make high-performance sportswear.